zsh-users/zsh-autosuggestions/README.md

 As of `v0.4.0`, suggestions can be fetched asynchronously.
 To enable this behavior, set the `ZSH_AUTOSUGGEST_USE_ASYNC` variable (it can be set to anything).

+### Disabling automatic widget re-binding

+Set `ZSH_AUTOSUGGEST_MANUAL_REBIND` (it can be set to anything) to disable automatic widget re-binding on each precmd.
+This can be a big boost to performance, but you'll need to handle re-binding yourself if any of the widget lists change or if you or another plugin wrap any of the autosuggest widgets.
+To re-bind widgets, run `_zsh_autosuggest_bind_widgets`.

 ### Key Bindings